Snake in a dream coiled on a branch, calm and watchful with head slightly raised

 Ask yourself: “Is there something in my life right now that I am running from — something that feels too complicated, too frightening, too ‘snake-like’?
 What if I stopped and looked at it directly?”

 Astrological note: Many snakes evoke Pluto in the 12th house, or Pluto transiting through the 6th house under tense aspects.
-Scorpio and Pisces with a dense 12th house know this theme: the suppressed unconscious speaks very loudly.
+Scorpios and Pisces with a dense 12th house know this theme: the suppressed unconscious speaks very loudly.
 If Pluto or Saturn is simultaneously activating several of your natal planets — a period of multiple transformation calls for particular support.

 She looks at you — and suddenly you understand her.
 Or she speaks words.
 Or she shows you something that cannot be seen with ordinary eyes.
 In this dream there is the feeling that you have been initiated into something.